 See, this is why your humble correspondent takes Amtrak.

 Orlando Airport’s Terminal B on June 20, 2017.
 (LettersToTheBeast)

 LettersToTheBeast readers are, of course, welcome and encouraged to read the corporate media articles for themselves.
 However, be warned.
 The Orlando Sentinel’s website is even more poorly written, scripted and coded than even the Cartoon News Network.
+The various Facebook, Twitter and Google plug-ins, combined with the forced video, popovers, and gawd only knows how much adware, spyware and malware make the Sentinel’s site practically useless.
 Apparently, none of the dateless wonder’s from the Sentinel’s I.T. department has ever had the thought occur to them to try loading their own website from outside the confines of their downtown three-story.

 Elizabeth “Liz” Sandals is the Member of Provincial Parliament from the Ontario city of Guelph.
 She also holds the position of president of the treasury board.
 Her job is to run the Ontario bureaucracy.
 And like most liberals, Lizard’s colors came shining through this week when she dismissed the qualifications of transit patrons to run a business.